What Is Deferred Maintenance — and What Are the Risks?

 • Set up preventative maintenance tasks: Instead of waiting for something to go wrong and reacting to it, preventive maintenance involves scheduling routine checks and regular maintenance activities — for example, lubrication, adjustments and replacements — to keep assets in optimal working condition.

 • Get more funding: In order to manage finances more effectively, your company needs to work with its financial team to secure additional funding.
 A software’s statistics dashboard can do this by compiling critical data that can convince executive leadership that a budget increase is needed to save money and reduce overall deferred maintenance.
+This data can be presented in a Confidential Information Memorandum (CIM) to investors or potential partners, providing a clear and concise overview of the company’s financial situation and the proposed funding requirements.

 • Warren Wu